How Urgent Is This Bug?

 - How long has this bug been live?

-Few bugs are true emergencies.
+Few bugs are emergencies.